stuqdog/C-Hash-Table/README.md

 To delete a key, use `hash_delete(new, key)`.
 This will delete the key-value pair if it exists in the hash table.
 Otherwise, it will printf a notice that the key did not exist.

+If you're curious about the current size of the table, `hash_size(new)` will printf the current size of new's array and the number of items currently in that array.
+Its return value is the number of items in the array.

 ##### Technical details
 Starting table size is 16 elements.
 Once a table is 75% full it doubles in size.
 Once it drops below 25% full it halves in size.
 Collisions are resolved via linked lists.